cRamos71/monteCarloSO_24/README.md

 ### Compile the program:

-gcc monteCarlo.c -o monteCarlo -lpthread
+gcc monteCarlo.c -o monteCarlo -main.c

 ### Run the program with command line arguments:

 ./monteCarlo poligon.txt 3 900

 Follow the on-screen instructions and observe the progress indicator and final result.

 ## Files